 Built an 18-month cash flow planning model for an IT training company with campuses in Europe, the US, and Latin America.

-Rehired by a client to prepare a detailed five-year operational model after successfully completing a previous project.
+Rehired by a client to prepare a detailed five-year operational model after completing a previous project.

-Developed a five-year financial model for a US-based SaaS startup.
+Developed a five-year 3-statement financial and operational model for a US-based SaaS startup.
 Researched and justified key assumptions and KPIs for the model.
 Rehired by the satisfied client to further improve the model.

-Managed a team of financial analysts and sales professionals to grow the client base from zero to 350+ companies in 20+ countries.
+Managed a team of financial analysts and sales professionals to grow the client base from zero to 350+ companies in over 20 countries.